luslab/oz-bulk-rnaseq/Kallisto.md

 ```

 # Kallisto > DESeq2

+Load Gene Annotaiton & Import sample details as for Sleuth

 ## Tximport
 Concatenate all counts into 1 file that can be used for DESeq DE analysis.